swanson/swanson.github.com/_posts/2010-10-28-podcast-roundup.markdown

 ##TechZing
 ####Release Schedule: Twice Weekly (Midweek interview, Weekend discussion), ~90 minute episodes
 ####Topics: Tech, Start-ups, Hacker News-type stories
-[TechZing](http://techzinglive.com/) is currently my favorite podcast in my normal rotation.
+[TechZing](http://techzinglive.com/) is currently my favorite podcast.
 There are two episodes a
 week: one interview show and one discussion show.
 The interview shows are really interesting and feel more like you are sitting in on a conversation than a typical Q&A session.
 The hosts (Justin Vincent and Jason Roberts) aren't afraid to interject their own thoughts and stories into the interview and I think it makes for a much more engaging show.

 But the weekend discussion show is what really shines.
 Justin and Jason are both funny guys and I think they would be awesome to hang out with.
-I love hearing about their own bootstrapped businesses and start-up ideas, they are pretty transparent and open about the decisions they make.
+I love hearing about their own bootstrapped businesses and start-up ideas; they are pretty transparent and open about the decisions they make and what the outcomes are.
 They both seem really down-to-earth and relatable.
-Neither afraid to speak his mind and give his own "take" about what is going on the tech world.
+Neither is afraid to speak his mind and give his own "take" about what is going on the tech world.
 Something about them just feels "real", they aren't superstar bloggers or Hacker News celebrities -- just two normal hackers hanging out and talking shop.
+They seem to be gaining momentum and I am exciting to follow this podcast as it grows.

-Here are a few of the interview shows that I really liked:
+Here are a few of their interview shows that I really liked:

  - [TechZing 68](http://techzinglive.com/page/423/techzing-68-gabriel-weinberg-duckduckgo): Gabriel Weinberg & DuckDuckGo
  - [TechZing 38](http://techzinglive.com/page/187/techzing-38-pete-michaud-retired-at-25): Pete Michaud / Retired at 25